jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 The `jellyfin-ffmpeg6` deb package required by Jellyfin 10.9 doesn't include any NVIDIA proprietary driver.

-You have to install the NVIDIA driver from the distro and configure the the permission of the `jellyfin` user.
+You have to install the NVIDIA driver from the distro and configure the permission of the `jellyfin` user.

 :::note